 - Determine the proper communication format for your policy and procedure statements to ensure that all company employees write them for clarity and thorough understanding.

 - Determine the final format and organization of the manual.

-Other parts in this section include responsibility for preparing the manual, top ten management mistakes and manual development process.
+Other parts in this section include responsibility for preparing the business procedures manual, top ten management mistakes and manual development process.

 Section 2: Installation Instructions